 Entanglement is a fundamental concept of quantum physics that still presents many conceptual challenges, in particular when applied to many-body systems of indistinguishable particles.
 At the same time, it is an essential resource for quantum technologies such as quantum metrology with atomic clocks and interferometers.
 In this project we use small atomic Bose-Einstein condensates on an atom chip - an exceptionally well-controlled quantum many-body system - to study many-particle entanglement and harness it for quantum metrology with chip-based interferometers.

-Key results obtained so far include the creation of spin-squeezed states, a chip-based atom interferometer operating beyond the standard quantum limit, and the observation of Bell correlations in a Bose-Einstein condensate.
+Key results obtained so far include the creation of spin-squeezed states, a chip-based atom interferometer operating beyond the standard quantum limit, the observation of Bell correlations and Einstein-Podolsky-Rosen steering in a Bose-Einstein condensate.

 Hybrid optomechanics with atoms and membranes